-The 96 Liverpool fans who died in the Hillsborough football stadium disaster were unlawfully killed, a jury concluded Tuesday, finding Britain's worst sporting tragedy was partly down to police errors.
+The 96 Liverpool fans who died in the Hillsborough football stadium disaster were unlawfully killed, a jury found Tuesday, blaming police for the worst tragedy in the history of British sport.

-Following the biggest inquest in English legal history, jurors concluded that policing decisions at the ill-fated match in 1989 "caused or contributed" to the deaths, and amounted to "gross negligence".
+Following the longest-running inquest in English legal history, jurors concluded that policing decisions at the ill-fated match in 1989 "caused or contributed" to the deaths, and amounted to "gross negligence".

-Relatives of the victims have fought a 27-year campaign to get to the heart of what happened during the disaster, and were incensed by a 1990 inquest ruling the deaths were accidental.
+Relatives of the victims have fought a 27-year campaign to get to the heart of what happened during the disaster, and were angry at an initial inquest ruling the deaths were accidental.

-They linked hands and sang the Liverpool Football Club anthem "You'll Never Walk Alone" and chanted "Justice for the 96!".
+They linked hands above their heads and sang the Liverpool Football Club anthem "You'll Never Walk Alone" and chanted "Justice for the 96".

-Prime Minister David Cameron paid tribute to their "extraordinary courage" in their "long search for the truth", saying the inquest provided "long overdue justice".
+Prime Minister David Cameron paid tribute to their "extraordinary courage" in their "long search for the truth".

-The Crown Prosecution Service (CPS), England's state prosecutors, said it would consider whether to bring charges once ongoing criminal investigations conclude.
+The Crown Prosecution Service (CPS), England's state prosecutors, said it would now consider whether to bring criminal charges.

 The disaster occurred on April 15, 1989 during an FA Cup semi-final between Liverpool and Nottingham Forest at Sheffield Wednesday's Hillsborough stadium in northern England.